Diffusion Models for Imperceptible and Transferable Adversarial Attack: Experiments

 \subsubsection{Results on Normally Trained Models}

 Here, we compared the performance of \emph{DiffAttack} on normally trained models with other transfer-based black-box attacks.
-We select five pixel-based attacks (MI-FGSM \cite{dong2018boosting}, DI-FGSM \cite{xie2019improving}, TI-FGSM \cite{dong2019evading}, PI-FGSM \cite{gao2020patch}, S$^2$I-FGSM \cite{long2022frequency}) and two unrestricted attacks (PerC-AL \cite{zhao2020towards}, NCF \cite{yuannatural}).
-Except that the resolution is changed to 224$\times$224$\times$3, the implementations of these methods follow their original optimal settings.
-We craft the adversarial examples via Res-50, VGG-19, Mov-v2, Inc-v3, ConvNeXt, and Swin-B. The transferability of different methods is displayed in Table \ref{exp: compare}.
+We select five pixel-based attacks (MI-FGSM \citep{dong2018boosting}, DI-FGSM \citep{xie2019improving}, TI-FGSM \citep{dong2019evading}, PI-FGSM \citep{gao2020patch}, S$^2$I-FGSM \citep{long2022frequency}) and two unrestricted attacks (PerC-AL \citep{zhao2020towards}, NCF \citep{yuannatural}).
+Except that the resolution is changed to 224$\times$224$\times$3, the implementations of these methods follow their original optimal settings (See Appendix \ref{app: more implementation details} for details).
+We craft the adversarial examples via Res-50, VGG-19, Mov-v2, Inc-v3, ConvNeXt, and Swin-B (Performance on more surrogate models can be found in Appendix \ref{app: more results on normally trained models}).
+The transferability of different attack methods is displayed in Table \ref{exp: compare}.

 From the results, we can observe that \emph{DiffAttack} can achieve the best transferability across a variety of model structures, while other unrestricted attacks (PerC-AL and NCF) usually fail to compete with pixel-based attacks.
 In some architectures such as VGG-19 and Mob-v2, our method can even outperform the second-best method by nearly 10 points (38.2$\%$ vs. 49.0$\%$, 40.5$\%$ vs. 49.9$\%$).
 It may be noticed that our method fails to compete with MI-FGSM and PI-FGSM under Inc-v3 structure, however, from the FID results, we have a large advantage over them (about 20 or more points lower).